 In order to open a futures position, you place an order with your broker to either buy or sell one or more futures contracts.
-When another participant in the market trades with you, and the resulting contract is registered with the ASX Clear (XJO, XFL and XPJ futures) or ASX Clear (Futures) (SPI futures), you are said to have opened a futures position.
+When another participant in the market trades with you, and the resulting contract is registered with the ASX Clear (XJO, XFL and XPJ futures) or ASX Clear (Futures) (SPI futures and Sector futures), you are said to have opened a futures position.

 You do not pay or receive the full value of the futures contract when you establish your position.
 Instead, whether you buy or sell futures, you will pay a small initial margin.
 Over the life of the futures contract you will either pay or receive variation margins as the price of the futures contract varies.